Steroids for brain tumours

 It has important information about the type and dosage you take, which may be needed in an emergency.

-Carry it with you at all times.
+Carry the steroid card with you at all times.

 Your doctor may advise carrying it for up to a year after your steroid treatment has ended.